Florida's coronavirus death toll rises by 180, including record 27 in Palm Beach County

 National

 Since the first death was reported five months ago on Feb.
-29, the toll has risen to 162,804, an increase of 1,203 Thursday, according to Worldometers.info.
+29, the toll has risen to 164,094, an increase of a world-high 1,290 Friday, according to Worldometers.info.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths decreased 65 to 49 for a total of 46,413.
+The United Kingdom's deaths increased from 49 to 98 for a total of 46,511.
 The daily high was 1,172.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 6 deaths, among the lowest since the pandemic.
-No. 7 France added 7 and No. 8 Spain 1.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 3 deaths, among the lowest since the pandemic.
+No. 7 France added 12 and No. 8 Spain 3.

-Sweden, which has been doing "herd immunity," reported 5 new deaths for a total of 5,766 in 22nd and 63 cases.
-Neighboring Norway remained at 256 for the third day in a row, as well as 59 more cases.
+Sweden, which has been doing "herd immunity," reported 5 new deaths for a total of 5,763 in 22nd and 41 cases.
+Neighboring Norway remained at 256 for the fourth day in a row, as well as 83 more cases.

 Scripps Only Content 2020